iGardening Logo Large Transparent Background

 • Water regularly, especially during dry spells

-• Use ericaceous compost when planting
+• Use ericaceous compost when planting in borders and containers

 • Minimal pruning is needed